-In Mass Effect, while driving the Mako on story worlds the Gentle Slope Of Unclimbability was made the more obvious, since on non-story worlds you could make it climb almost any mountain no matter how steep, while on story worlds you were confined to narrow valleys with walls much gentler and you still came rolling down from them.
-On time, there was even a Insurmountable Waist Height Fence in the form of a big boulder, that should have made you impossible to go further with the Mako, but with some good positioning you could jump over it, leading to a glitch.
+In Mass Effect 1, while driving the Mako on story worlds, the Gentle Slope of Unclimbability is made the more obvious, since on non-story worlds you can make it climb almost any mountain no matter how steep, while on story worlds you are confined to narrow valleys with walls much gentler and you still come rolling down from them.
+One time, there is even a Insurmountable Waist Height Fence in the form of a big boulder, that should make it impossible to go further with the Mako, but with some good positioning you can jump over it, leading to a glitch.

-In Mass Effect 2 — when you're recruiting Tali in Haestrom — rubble blocks your way until you find nearby demolition charges; while it's as large as you, you've been shown performing athletic stunts before that should make simply climbing up a lot easier than fighting your way through all those geth.
+In Mass Effect 2, when you're recruiting Tali on Haestrom, rubble blocks your way until you find nearby demolition charges; while it's as large as you, you've been shown performing athletic stunts before that should make simply climbing up a lot easier than fighting your way through all those geth.
 And naturally, you can't clear the blockage by shooting it, even with the nuke launcher.

 On the other hand, apparently the Lazarus Project finally taught Shepard how to jump over waist-high obstacles.
 But, of course, only in places where you're supposed to do so.

 Another example in Mass Effect 2 is the Omega 4 relay itself.
 The game clearly states that many ships had tried to venture beyond the relay and never returned, implying that you should still be able to use the relay, though it might be result in an instant death on the other side.
 The game will only allow you use the relay, a key plot point, once you have progressed far enough in the game to obtain the key to passing safely.